adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 Elaborating more on the second step in configuring the Hyperdrive, there are two extremely beneficial parameters that are included in the configuration; RandomParameterSampling and BanditPolicy.

 **RandomParameterSampling** is a parameter sampler that randomly selects hyperparameter values from a wide range specified by the user to train the model.
-This is much better than a grid sweep as it is not as computationally expensive and time-consuming, and can choose parameters that achieve high accuracy.
+This is much better than a grid sweep as it is not as computationally expensive and time-consuming and can choose parameters that achieve high accuracy.
 Random sampler also supports early termination of low-performance runs, thus saving on computational resources.
 The parameters passed to the random sampler were:

 - C: 0.01,0.1,10,100

 - max_iter: 50,100,150,200

-**BanditPolicy** is an early termination policy that terminates runs early if they are not achieving the same perfomance as the best model.
-This also adds to improving computational efficiency and saving time as it automatically terminates models with a poor perfomance.
+**BanditPolicy** is an early termination policy that terminates runs early if they are not achieving the same performance as the best model.
+This also adds to improving computational efficiency and saving time as it automatically terminates models with a poor performance.

 The best model had parameters of C = 10 and max_iter = 50, and achieved an accuracy of 91.44%.